-For over 14 years our experienced teacher naturalists have been exploring nature alongside children and their families.
+For almost 20 years our experienced teacher naturalists have been exploring nature alongside children and their families.
 Our programs offer children and their families the opportunity to explore the mysteries and wonders of nature in a safe and nurturing environment.
 Our integrated environmental curriculum develops a wide range of skills such as observation, classification, color/number identification and life skills.
 Social skills also develop as children work as a group to ask and answer questions about plants, animals, and habitats.
 Children are encouraged to talk about their experiences and express themselves with art, music, active movement, and play.
 Our Programs include:

 Rachel Rock, Founder and Co-President

 Rachel grew up in a 55-acre arboretum in Philadelphia giving her an appreciation for the value of nature and the richness it brings to a child's life and imagination as an environment of play and exploration.
 Rachel graduated from Brown University and received a Masters degree from Johns Hopkins Unniversity.
 She has worked as a teacher, a nature camp counselor, and spent summers and school vacations working on a farm.
 Her delight in her own four children's discovery of nature inspired the creation of PUDDLESTOMPERS Nature Exploration.